Primetime Ratings: ‘American Ninja Warrior’ Leads NBC to Monday Win

 By Luke McCord

-NBC scored the top spot in primetime Monday with a 1.7 rating/6 share among adults 18-49, according to Nielsen overnight numbers.
-American Ninja Warrior slipped a tenth to a 1.9, while Running Wild with Bear Grylls rose 8% to a 1.4.
+NBC pulled in a 1.7 rating/6 share among adults 18-49, according to Nielsen overnight numbers, to win Monday night.

-ABC followed with a 1.3/5.
-Bachelor in Paradise and Mistresses matched last week’s episodes with a 1.6 and 0.6, respectively.
+American Ninja Warrior was the top show on the night with a 2.0, up 11% from last week.
+Running Wild with Bear Grylls was steady at a 1.2.

+ABC finished in a close second at a 1.6/5.
+The Bachelorette: The Men Tell All earned a 1.9 and The Whispers matched last week’s 0.9.

-Fox, which tied CBS’ repeats, came in third with a 0.7/3.
-So You Think You Can Dance was flat at 0.7.
+Fox came in third with a 1.0/3.
+So You Think You Can Dance was flat at a 1.0.

+The CW trailed with a 0.4/1.
+Penn & Teller: Fool Us was even at a 0.5.
+Whose Line Is It Anyway dipped 20% to a 0.4, while Cedric’s Barber Battle fell a tenth to a 0.2.

 Broadcasting & Cable Newsletter